 4. You Get a Full Body Workout

 The arms and upper body are involved in a lot of the moves.
 In basic Mat Pilates, the arms aren’t engaged nearly as much.
 As a result, Reformer Pilates is a whole body workout.
 You’ll notice your entire body become more defined and more balanced.

 5. You Get to do it Lying Down!

 One of our favourite things about the reformer is that many of the exercises are done lying on a cushiony bed, called the carriage.
 Reformer is comfortable for those who have trouble getting up and down off a mat on the ground; and it is also possible to alter exercises so that you do not need to bear weight through the wrists.
 And whilst it can be comfortable, don’t worry it’s not “easy”.
 You will definitely get a hard-core workout if that is what you’re after.

 Try Reformer Pilates Today!

 Become a stronger version of you.
 Break out of your comfort zone.
 And if you’re thinking about trying Pilates in Brisbane City, contact us at Reform Studios.
-Sign up for your FREE introductory class today.
+Sign up for a introductory class today.